sunsided/FCND-Motion-Planning/README.md

   the drone loses control, it might plummet to the ground, possibly killing people.
 As such, staying at low altitudes should always be cheaper than going (too) high.
+  This requires the planner not only to know the map, but also the remaining resources such as battery power (since every positive rotor acceleration causes current to spike, going up and changing directions is naturally more expensive than going down or in a straight line).
 - On the contrary, flying over buildings with a flat roof might be wished for if the drone is already at a higher altitude, as the probability of hurting someone in case